Justin Ingram (soccer)

-Justin Ingram (born December 21, 1998) is an American soccer player who currently plays for Las Vegas Lights in the USL Championship.
+Justin Ingram (born December 21, 1998) is an American soccer player.

 Career

 Youth

 Ingram was part of the Carmel United side that won three Indiana State Championships.
 Ingram was also part of the Indiana Fire Academy.
 Ingram also spent time with the United States under-15 and United States under-19 teams.

 College and amateur

 In 2018, Ingram attended the University of Virginia to play college soccer, but struggled for playing time in his two seasons with the Cavaliers, making only eight appearances.
 In 2019, Ingram transferred to Loyola University Maryland, where he found success over his 44 appearances, scoring 13 goals and adding 18 assists to his name.
 He achieved accolades including All-Patriot League Second Team in 2019, was a two-time All-Patriot League First Team, a two-time Patriot League All-Tournament Team, a two-time Patriot League Midfielder of the Year, and was a two-time United Soccer Coaches First Team All-Atlantic Region selection.

 In 2018, Ingram played with NPSL side FC Indiana during the team struggled to a 0–0–12 record.
 During his 2019 season, Ingram appeared for USL League Two side Flint City Bucks, helping the team become the 2019 USL League Two season champions with six appearances over the regular season and playoffs, scoring a single goal.